-Since 2020, Adam has worked as a freelance clarinettist with the BBC SSO and RSNO.
+As a freelance clarinettist, Adam has worked with the BBC SSO, London Mozart Players, the RSNO, where he is currently on trial for the Associate Principal Clarinet position and the Orchestra of Opera North, where he is on trial for the Principal Clarinet position.
 He won a competitive seat in the BBC Scottish Symphony Orchestra apprenticeship scheme in February 2020 and later in 2020, he successfully auditioned for the Scottish Chamber Orchestra apprenticeship scheme which involved rehearsals and a recorded concert of Beethoven’s 7th Symphony arranged for Wind Ensemble.

 As a composer, Adam studied with Tom Wilson, Oliver Searle, John De Simone, and Audrey McPherson.
-He has completed seven works, one of which - “Hallaig” - won the Ten Wee Drams Competition and was premiered by Sarah Watts at the Isle of Raasay Distillery in April 2019.
+He has completed several works, one of which - “Hallaig” - won the Ten Wee Drams Competition and was premiered by Sarah Watts at the Isle of Raasay Distillery in April 2019.
 Since then, it has been published by the Scottish Music Centre and broadcast on BBC Radio 3.
 In October 2020, Adam completed a commission for the Scottish Clarinet Choir which will be premiered in Autumn 2021.
-He is looking forward to collaborating with the clarinettist Laura Hundert, developing a new work for clarinet as part of her “Laura in Wonderland” project, due to take place in Autumn 2021.
+He enjoyed collaborating with the clarinettist Laura Hundert, developing a new work for clarinet as part of her “Laura in Wonderland” project, due to take place in Autumn 2021.

-Adam is also a passionate teacher, currently teaching 6 pupils throughout Ayrshire and Greater Glasgow.
+Adam is also a passionate teacher, currently teaching several pupils throughout Ayrshire and Greater Glasgow.
 He has experience tutoring in bands and orchestras, giving one to one lessons from beginner to ABRSM Grade 8 and has a 100% pass rate in pupils who have been entered for an ABRSM exam.
 He holds a DipABRSM in Clarinet Teaching with Distinction, awarded in September 2020.
+Adam was selected to be the National Youth Orchestra of Scotland's Clarinet Ambassador for 2022, a role which will see him mentor young musicians enrolled on the NYOS 2022 junior courses.
 Adam’s commitment to performance and music education was reflected by being selected as a finalist in the North Ayrshire Provost’s Civic Pride Awards in the Arts and Culture and Young Citizen categories in 2017.